2019 © New Promise Lutheran Church. All rights reserved.

 Music and Liturgy

-All who believe and are baptized in the name of the Father, Son and Holy Spirit are welcomed to receive Holy Communion.
+All who believe in Jesus Christ as Lord and Savior are welcome to receive Holy Communion.
 When you come forward, please pick up an empty cup (or select a cup filled with grape juice), receive the gluten free bread and then step forward to have your cup filled with wine.
 There are baskets at the head of each side aisle for the used cups.